murphyhjohn/sfr-dynamics/data/raw/README.md

 # data/raw

+-   `AllTBD2022_Public.xlsx` contains 2019-2022 count data of various tickborne disease cases by county in the US.
+Data downloaded from the CDC at <https://www.cdc.gov/ticks/data-research/facts-stats/geographic-distribution-of-tickborne-disease-cases.html>.

 -   `AvgTemp_2016-2019_US_County.csv` contains average temperature (from 2016-2019) in degrees F data for all counties in the US.
 Data downloaded from the National Centers for Environmental Information <https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/county/mapping/110/tavg/201912/48/value>.

 -   `HealthShortageAreas_US_County.csv` contains health shortage area data by county in the US.
 Data downloaded from Rural Health Information Hub at <https://www.ruralhealthinfo.org/charts/5>.
 Note that the website has updated 2025 data, but the file here is from 2023.